coachworld-cj-coin/bitcoin-0.2/readme.md

 Each output is locked to a public key hash (PKH).

-To spend:
+To spend an output, a transaction must:

-Reveal the public key
+Reveal the corresponding public key

 Provide a valid ECDSA signature